burnout-stephl/Langenferner/README.md

  - reports and papers documenting field work and analyses
  - selected set of pictures documenting condtitions and changes of the glacier and some more...

+## general information

+while this site is beeing created visit the [project at the ACINN website](https://www.uibk.ac.at/acinn/research/ice-and-climate/projects/mass-balance-vedretta-lunga.html.en) for some basic info.